Christos-N/Chess/README.md

 3. Set the timer for each player's move
 4. Play chess!
 5. Check your victories, draws, and defeats on the leaderboard

+Note: This project was created in 2020 and some aspects of it may be outdated.